fractalide/fractalide-website-styx/content/fractalmarket.md

                 <div class="feature">
                     <img src="/img/icon-align-min.png" />
                     <p>
-                        Anyone can create reusable software agents to upload to Fractalmarket.
-You are rewarded each time your agents are reused by others.
+                        Anyone can create reusable software blocks to upload to Fractalmarket.
+You are rewarded each time your software blocks are reused by others.
                     </p>
                 </div>
             </div>